fbeline/rooster/README.md

 Create a `app` module as the following one:

-*Obs 1: The name for the starter module is a convention, if the `app` module doesn't exists the server will not start.*
+*Obs 1: The name for the starter module is a convention if the `app` module doesn't exist the server will not start.*

 *Obs 2: The `start` method is not needed as you can initialize `rooster_sup` directly from the supervisor of your application.*